CMY8/crypt/README.md

 - Risk engine for exposure checks, drawdown guards, and portfolio accounting
 - Execution layer abstraction for exchange REST endpoints and simulators
 - Monitoring toolkit and front-end dashboard for status, metrics, and alerts
+- SQLAlchemy-backed persistence layer for candles, orders, and trades

 ## Repository Layout